hubmapconsortium/ccf-asct-reporter/projects/v2/src/assets/docs/asct+b-api/README.md

 These services supports CORS and requires no authentication to use.
 All responses are sent over HTTPS as well.

-API services also has support for openApi specification and the link to the specification is [Production](https://asctb-api.herokuapp.com/) | [Staging](https://asctb-api--staging.herokuapp.com/)
+API services also has support for openAPI specification and the link to the specification is [Production](https://asctb-api.herokuapp.com/) | [Staging](https://asctb-api--staging.herokuapp.com/)

 <br>